-You will have a quiz on 1984 on August 12th and one on Brave New World on August 23rd.
-After a discussion of each novel, you will have a test covering both novels.
-(Aug.
-30th) Your essay is due on the first day of school as are your questions- August 12th.
+You will have a general quiz on 1984 and Brave New World the first day of school.
+After a discussion of each novel, you will have a test covering both novels around the end of August.
+Your essay is due on the first day of school as are your questions.
 Brave New World is an easier, faster read (June?).
-1984 is a little more complex (July).
+1984 is a little more complex (July?).
 I would read it last.
 I have attached a study guide for each novel and a sample AP test question.
 Don't start the year behind- essay, quiz, quiz, study questions, and test- 5 grades right off the bat- Come prepared.